AMN-SHK/UnibotFM/data/nlu.md

 - technical events at UCoE
 - what are technical events conducted
 - technical events organized at college
+- list of technical events
+- events for technology
+- does college organize technical events
+- are there any technical events

 ## intent:events
 - what events are held